 - You can apply for your family in the same application but you have to pay the fees per head

-- Sufficient funds needed to travel around and a ticket to get out of New Zealand later (or have evidence of a sponsorship)
+- Prove that you have sufficient funds needed to travel around and a ticket to get out of New Zealand later (or have evidence of a sponsorship)

-- No major criminal offences or previous denial to a visa from another country – you might be able to talk your way out of this one through your bona fide but no guarantee
+- No major criminal offenses or previous denial to a visa from another country – you might be able to talk your way out of this one through your bona fide but there is no guarantee

 You also need these:

 Paperwork For A New Zealand Visitor Visa